steebchen/prisma-client-go/docs/quickstart.md

   "published": true,
   "desc": "Prisma is a database toolkit and makes databases easy."
 }
-The posts's name is: Prisma is a database toolkit and makes databases easy.
+The posts's title is: Prisma is a database toolkit and makes databases easy.
 ```

 ### Next steps